-4 Samples should be analyzed as soon as possible after collection.
+Samples should be analyzed as soon as possible after collection.
 The times listed are the maximum times that samples may be held before the start of analysis and still be considered valid.
 Samples may be held for longer periods only if the permittee or monitoring laboratory has data on file to show that, for the specific types of samples under study, the analytes are stable for the longer time, and has received a variance from the Regional Administrator under Sec.
 136.3(e).
 For a grab sample, the holding time begins at the time of collection.
 For a composite sample collected with an automated sampler (e.g., using a 24-hour composite sampler; see 40 CFR 122.21(g)(7)(i) or 40 CFR part 403, Appendix E), the holding time begins at the time of the end of collection of the composite sample.
 For a set of grab samples composited in the field or laboratory, the holding time begins at the time of collection of the last grab sample in the set.
 Some samples may not be stable for the maximum time period given in the table.
 A permittee or monitoring laboratory is obligated to hold the sample for a shorter time if it knows that a shorter time is necessary to maintain sample stability.
-See 136.3(e) for details.
-The date and time of collection of an individual grab sample is the date and time at collected on the same calendar date, the date on which the samples are collected.
-For a set of grab samples to be composited, and that are collected across two calendar dates, the date of collection is the date on which the sample is collected.
-For a composite sample collected automatically on a given date, the date of collection is the date on which the sample is collected.
-For a composite sample collected automatically, and that is collected across two calendar dates, the date of collection is the d
+See 136.3(e) for dealls.
+The date and time of collection of an individual grab sample is the date and time at lection is the date on which the samples are collected.
+For a set of grab samples to be composited, and that are collected across two calendar date, the date of collection is the date of collecti

-5ASTM D7365-09a specifies treatment options for samples containing oxidants (e.g., chlorine).
+ASTM D7365-09a specifies treatment options for samples containing oxidants (e.g., chlorine).
 Also, Section 9060A of Standard Methods for the Examination of Water and Wastewater (20th and 21st editions) addresses dechlorination procedures.

-6 Sampling, preservation and mitigating interferences in water samples for analysis of cyanide are described in ASTM D7365-09a.
+Sampling, preservation and mitigating interferences in water samples for analysis of cyanide are described in ASTM D7365-09a.
 There may be interferences that are not mitigated by the analytical test methods or D7365-09a.
 Any technique for removal or suppression of interference may be employed, provided the laboratory demonstrates that it more accurately measures cyanide through quality control measures described in the analytical test method.
 Any removal or suppression technique not described in D7365-09a or the analytical test method must be documented along with supporting data.

-7For dissolved metals, filter grab samples within 15 minutes of collection and before adding preservatives.
+For dissolved metals, filter grab samples within 15 minutes of collection and before adding preservatives.
 For a composite sample collected with an automated sampler (e.g., using a 24-hour composite sampler; see 40 CFR 122.21(g)(7)(i) or 40 CFR Part 403, Appendix E), filter the sample within 15 minutes after completion of collection and before adding preservatives.
 If it is known or suspected that dissolved sample integrity will be compromised during collection of a composite sample collected automatically over time (e.g., by interchange of a metal between dissolved and suspended forms), collect and filter grab samples to be composited (footnote 2) in place of a composite sample collected automatically.

-8Guidance applies to samples to be analyzed by GC, LC, or GC/MS for specific compounds.
+Guidance applies to samples to be analyzed by GC, LC, or GC/MS for specific compounds.

-9 If the sample is not adjusted to pH 2, then the sample must be analyzed within seven days of sampling.
+If the sample is not adjusted to pH 2, then the sample must be analyzed within seven days of sampling.

-10 The pH adjustment is not required if acrolein will not be measured.
+The pH adjustment is not required if acrolein will not be measured.
 Samples for acrolein receiving no pH adjustment must be analyzed within 3 days of sampling.